Jamesdai05/GA-Projects/ReadMe.md

 </hr>

-</p>The challenge is to figure out the game logic and realise them into the actual product on the webpage.</p>
+</p>The challenge is to figure out the game logic and implemeted them by codes.</p>

 **Method to tackle** : Break the problem into a few small problems and solve them with the simple solution as a beginning.

 ## The Approach

 </hr>
-&nbsp &nbsp &nbsp Understand the product (eg. initiate game state, computer's turn, palyers turn state and check the results,and strict mode condition checking).
+&nbsp &nbsp &nbsp Understand the product (eg. initiate game state, computer's turn, palyer's turn state and check the result,and strict mode condition checking,wining game codition checking.).
 </br>
 </br>
 &nbsp &nbsp &nbsp Understand the knowledge/tech to complete this game.